kedacore/keda-docs/content/docs/2.5/scalers/gcp-pub-sub.md

       subscriptionName: "input" # Required
 ```

-**Identity based authentication:**
+### Example 2b

-You can also use `TriggerAuthentication` CRD to configure the authentication using the associated service account of the running machine in Google Cloud.
-You only need to create a `TriggerAuthentication` as this example, and reference it in the `ScaledObject`. `ClusterTriggerAuthentication` can also be used if you pretend to use it globally in your cluster.
+To use the GCP default authentication, you only need to create a `TriggerAuthentication` as this example, and reference it in the `ScaledObject`.

-### Example using TriggerAuthentication with GCP Identity

 ```yaml
 apiVersion: keda.sh/v1alpha1